intitni/CopilotForXcodeKit/README.md

 # CopilotForXcodeKit

-CopilotforXcodeKit is a Swift package that offers API to build extensions for [Copilot for Xcode](https://github.com/intitni/CopilotForXcode).
+CopilotforXcodeKit is a Swift package that allow you to build extensions for [Copilot for Xcode](https://github.com/intitni/CopilotForXcode).

 ## Roadmap